Getting a quote - How do I get a quote?

 What levels of cover can I get?

-We can provide details about the best third party motorcycle insurance, third party fire and theft bike insurance and comprehensive motorbike insurance policies currently available.
+While we cannot offer advice relating to insurance, we can provide details about the third party motorcycle insurance, third party fire and theft bike insurance and comprehensive motorbike insurance policies that are currently available.
 Note: optional cover levels are available including; UK and European Breakdown cover, Personal Accident cover, Legal Expenses cover and Protected No Claims Bonus.

 How quickly can cover start?